osch/lua-lpugl/doc/README.md

    * *timeout*  - optional float, timeout in seconds

-   If a positive *timeout* is given, then events will be processed for that amount of time, starting from when this function was called.
-If *timeout* is zero, then this function will return as soon as all events in the current event loop queue have been processed.
-If *timeout* is negative or not given, this function will block indefinitely until an event occurs.
+   If *timeout* is given, this function will wait for *timeout* seconds until events from the window system become available.
+If *timeout* is `nil` or not given, this function will block indefinitely until an event occurs.

+   As soon as events are available, all events in the queue are processed and this function returns `true`.

+   If *timeout* is given and there are no events available after *timeout* seconds, this function will return `false`.

 <!-- ---------------------------------------------------------------------------------------- -->